What Are the Different Types of Cerebral Palsy?

 Getting Legal Help for Your Cerebral Palsy Case

-If your child has cerebral palsy as a result of a birth injury due to negligence, you need to consult an experienced birth injury attorney.
-At Ross Feller Casey, our attorneys have an unmatched record in the litigation of birth injury cases.
-Our cerebral palsy cases are all handled on a contingency basis, and your case evaluation is free.
-Contact us today so we can help you proceed with your case.
+If you believe that your child’s cerebral palsy may be the result of a birth injury caused by medical negligence, you need to consult an experienced birth injury attorney.
+At Ross Feller Casey, our attorneys have an unmatched record in the successful litigation of birth injury cases.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.